fidelity/spock/docs/Quick-Start.md

 A basic python script, `simple.py`.

 First we import the necessary functionality from `spock`.
-We define our class using the `@spock` decorator and our parameters with supported argument types from `typing`.
+We define our class using the `@spock` decorator and our parameters with supported argument types from the `typing` library.
+Lastly, we write simple Google style docstrings to provide command line `--help` information.

 ```python
 from spock.builder import ConfigArgBuilder